think430/MagLock/readme.md

 14. If the lock cycles, congratulations!

-**Prototyping notice- Do not leave and prototype device plugged in and unattended, this is how you burn down your house, or worse!
+**Prototyping notice: Do not leave any prototype device plugged in and unattended, this is how you burn down your house, or worse!
 I do not take any responsibility for any unintended outcomes, injuries, or damages incurred by undertaking this project.**

 -------------------------------------------------